namhyung/uftrace/doc/uftrace-report.md

 \--diff-policy=*POLICY*
 :   Apply custom diff policy.
 Available values are: "abs", "no-abs", "percent",
     "no-percent", "compact" and "full".
-The "abs" is to sort diff result using absolute value so positvie and negative entries can be shown together while "no-abs" will show positive entries first and then negative ones.
+The "abs" is to sort diff result using absolute value so positive and negative entries can be shown together while "no-abs" will show positive entries first and then negative ones.
 The "percent" is to show diff in percentage while "no-percent" is to show the values.
 The "full" is to show all three columns of baseline, new data and